 - 1. The assignment should be written in 2-4 page of the A4 size.
 This should include the illustrations. - 2.
 Illustration should not take more than 30% of the assignment size. - 3.
-Quotes are allowed within the following limitations: - should appear between quotation marks. - Should not exceed 50% of the whole text. - Their references should be shown at the end of the assignment. - 4.
+Quotes are allowed within the following limitations:

+- should appear between quotation marks. - Should not exceed 50% of the whole text. - Their references should be shown at the end of the assignment. - 4.
 Emphasis should be given to the scientific basis of the topics and pharmaceutical applications. - 5.
 Evaluation of the assignment will be based on the following:

 Coverage of the topic 20%

-Relevance of the e infor mation 20%
+Relevance of the information 20%

 Writing ability 20%

-Use of illus Use of illustration 20%
+Use of illustration 20%

 Discussion 20%